 James McAllister was born in Sydney 1842 and moved with his parents to Queensland about 1850.
 He was to become a saddler but I don’t know when or where he learned these skills.
 He married Mary Gallagher in 1865 in Brisbane.

 According to the shipping information from the Truro June 1855, Mary was 12, her father John 39, her mother Margaret 37, her sister Annie 8 and a male baby born at sea.
 John was a labourer and he and his wife could read and write.
 They were from Clare in Ireland and were Roman Catholics.
+Their other children were listed separately: Andrew 18, a labourer, John 16, also a labourer and Ellen 15, a servant.

 The barque, Truro sailed from Plymouth 15 Feb 1855 and on the 26th May 1855 the ship Truro arrived in Morton Bay with 318 Government immigrants.
 It must have been an amazing journey.
 The passengers took out an advertisement in The Moreton Bay Courier to thank the captain, Captain Duggan.